skottchen/landing-page/README.md

-Final Project in the Flexbox section of The Odin Project
+Exercise in the Flexbox section of The Odin Project

+Skills Demonstrated
+*HTML
+*CSS
+  *Flexbox